USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

  set ModPhot    = phot/table
 ```

 The in-line method (Binkowski et al., 2007) is the preferred option because it includes feedbacks from meteorology in addition to predicted ozone and aerosol concentrations.
 Starting CMAQv5.5, the in-line methods includes options for calculating the aerosol optical properties used to calculated photolysis frequencies.
-The model RunScript toggles the environmental variable "AEROSOL_OPTICS".
+The model RunScript toggles between the options using the environmental variable "AEROSOL_OPTICS".
 The table below summarizes these options:

 | **AEROSOL_OPTICS value**|**In-line Photolysis Method**|**Description**|
 |:--------------:|:----:|:--------:|